B. INDIVIDUAL NAMES OF HOLOCAUST AND WAR VICTIMS SURINAME

 With thanks to mr. Pinchas Bar-Efrat (September 2007)

 - + Netje Levie-Samuels, 2 March 1862, widow of Israel S. Levie, mother of Salomon Israel Levie and, by the spelling of the second first name, probably also of Aron Isriël, Marcus Israel and Bernard Isriël Levie (see below).
-She is mentioned by S but he doesn't mention her as a victim.
+She is mentioned by S but he does not mention her as a victim.
 For possible relatives see Rosetje Bramson-Samuels (1868), Selly Alexander Gomperts-Samuels (1869) and the Samuels family.
 Her last know address was Uithoornstraat 37-I in Amsterdam.
 There she lived together with the couple Leuw and the Hoogstraal family.
 Netje Levie-Samuels was murdered in Auschwitz on 26 February 1943, four weeks after her son Salomon and grandson Isriël.
 Netje was 80 years.

 - Salomon Isriël/Israel (with S) Levie, 9 April 1892.
 Mentioned by S as son of Israel S(alomon) Levie and Netje Samuels.
 S writes 10 April and mixes him up with Salomon Hartog Levie (19 August 1896).
 The Joods Monument gives no second first name.
 Salomon Isriël Levie was a pastry cook.
 He married to Anna Sjouwerman (Amsterdam, 27 June 1892).
 The couple had two children: Isriël Salomon (Amsterdam, 28 February 1927) and Theodoor Salomon (idem, 31 July 1928).
 Their last known address was the Tweede Boerhaavestraat 66-II in Amsterdam.
 Anna Levie-Sjouwerman and the youngest son, Theodoor Salomon, died on 24 September 1942 in Auschwitz, two months after the start of the deportations.
 Anna was 51 years, Theodoor was 14.
 Salomon Isriël and the eldest son Isriël Salomon have 31 January 1943 as date of death.
 They were 46 and 15 years old.